|

 Additional test strips are available from Universal Water (3 for $1.00).

-type and concentration of contaminants varies widely throughout the country.
+The type and concentration of contaminants varies widely throughout

-Therefore, to assure maximum effectiveness and the best possible water
+the country.
+Therefore, to assure maximum effectiveness and the best

-quality, it is suggested that the cartridge be replaced at least every three
+possible water quality, it is suggested that the cartridge be replaced at

-media refill kit can be ordered - the old media is poured out of the main
+1. A media refill kit can be ordered - the old media is poured out of the

 This is done as necessary

-and/or the water pressure has dropped, it is time to clean or replace the
+darkened and/or the water pressure has dropped, it is time to clean or

-sediment pre-filter.
-Turn off the main water line and open a near-by faucet to
+replace the sediment pre-filter.
+Turn off the main water line and open a

-relieve line pressure.
+near-by faucet to relieve line pressure.
 Place a bucket under the housing.
-With the filter

 housing: Five years full replacement.
 Media: Three years prorated at 1/36th